OnyxOs Developer Portal Documentation. Provides information to enable a developer to register an application and interact with the OnyxOs FHIR APIs.

 • Developer : User who can create applications and submit application access requests.

-• Payer : User who acts on behalf of an organization to review application access requests.
-Payers can also create applications and submit application access requests.
+• Payer Admin : User who acts on behalf of an organization to review application access requests.

 • Organization : A Health Insurance company who is a client affiliated with Onyx Health.
 A single organization comprises one or more data providers.